navikohli/learning-notes/books/designing-data-intensive-applications.md

 The biggest downside of event sourcing and change data capture is that consumers of the event log are usually asynchronous, a user may make a write to the log, then read from a log derived view and find that their write has not yet been reflected.

 The limitations on immutable event history depends on the amount of churn in the dataset.
-Some workloads mostly add data and rarely update or delete; they are wasy to make immutable.
+Some workloads mostly add data and rarely update or delete; they are easy to make immutable.
 Other workloads have a high rate of updates and deletes on a comparaively small dataset; in these cases immutable history becomes an issue because of fragmentation, performance compaction and garbage collection.

 There may also be circumstances in which you need data to be deleted for administrative reasons.